Legal factors affecting businesses

 There are, however, legal issues common to most businesses.

-These cover tax opens in new window, employment opens in new window, data and trading regulations.
+These cover tax, employment, data and trading regulations.

-If your business earns revenue, makes a profit opens in new window or pays staff opens in new window, there are legal factors affecting business governing the payment of tax owed to HM Revenue & Customs (HMRC).
+If your business earns revenue, makes a profit or pays staff, there are legal factors affecting business governing the payment of tax owed to HM Revenue & Customs (HMRC).

 This differs depending on how your company is structured.

 Sole traders – If you become self-employed (even if self-employed on a part-time basis or in addition to being employed with another business) you will have to register with HMRC within relevant timelines.
-You can register online with HM Revenue and Customs (HMRC) opens in new window.
-Once registered, for each tax year (April 6 to following April 5) you must complete an annual self-assessment opens in new window, and pay any due tax and National Insurance (NI) before the following 31st January.
+You can register online with HM Revenue and Customs (HMRC).
+Once registered, for each tax year (April 6 to following April 5) you must complete an annual self-assessment, and pay any due tax and National Insurance (NI) before the following 31st January.

-Limited company – There are specific legal requirements when setting up and running a limited company opens in new window.
-You must register your business with Companies House opens in new window, listing, amongst other things, all directors, as well as persons with significant influence on the business.
+Limited company – There are specific legal requirements when setting up and running a limited company.
+You must register your business with Companies House, listing, amongst other things, all directors, as well as persons with significant influence on the business.
 You must submit annual business accounts and confirmation statements to Companies House.

 You must also submit an annual tax return for the business to HMRC and pay Corporation Tax within 9 months and 1 day from the end of your financial year, also known as your accounting period.